 As you might expect, Momo is especially sensitive to touch.
 Because he cannot see, the reassurance of being held is very important to him.
 He looks forward to being brushed and petted every day.
 We look forward to spending time each day with this special and delightful cat, for many years to come!

-If you would like to sponsor Momo, please click here.
+If you would like to sponsor Momo, please click one of the buttons below.